-In the not-so-distant past, many game developers and distributors have seen thePC A secondary and insignificant factor that does not warrant investment.
-To our delight, today the situation has changed completely, and we are seeing increasing interest in this huge platform - which is also reflected in the largest gaming show of all in Las Vegas.
+In the not-so-distant past, many game developers and distributors have seen thePC A secondary and insignificant factor that does not justify an investment.
+Happily, today the situation has changed completely, and we are seeing a growing interest in this huge platform - which is also reflected in the largest gaming show of all in Las Vegas.

 The main surprise came from the developer and distributor Sega, which announced a significant change of direction as part of a project called Best of Japan on PC - and will lead toSteam The Yakuza 0 and Yakuza Kiwami games (renewal of the first episode in the series), the role-playing strategy game Valkyria Chronicles 4, the classic Shenmue and Shenmue 2 games and more.

 This is a great start without a shadow of a doubt, and we hope that there will also be a sequel to this project, with all the other games of the popular Yakuza series - and possibly also the future Bayonetta 2 and Bayonetta 3.

 Microsoft has also bolstered its latest strategy of making Windows 10 the dedicated store part of the larger Xbox platform, not just in words but also in deeds - announcing Forza Horizon 4 and the new Gears of War series games (both Gears 5 and Gears of War Tactics).
 The skating title Session, the bombastic action title Crackdown 3 and even the mysterious Halo: Infinite will all be available for PC, in parallel withXbox One.